rflandau/weave/README.md

 ## Dot Qualification

-Column names are dot qualified and have predictable paths with one exception: **embedded structs' fields are not promoted**.
+Column names are dot qualified and follow Go's rules for struct nesting and promotion.

 To repeat: call `StructField()` on your struct to see the full, qualified names of every field at every depth.